AppThemes/salt-config-example/readme.md

 AppThemes SaltStack (Configuration Management Sources)
 ------------------------------------------------------

-In August 2012 AppThemes.com started working on the new infrastructure.
+In August 2012 we started working on a new infrastructure for our [website](http://appthemes.com).
-SaltStack was decided to be the tool that should handle any operation within new infrastructure (from configuration management to deployments).
+We chose SaltStack to be the tool that handles any operation within this new infrastructure (from configuration management to deployments).

-AppThemes stack is mainly PHP and MySQL (WordPress).
-The team uses Git a lot.

 This repository is a snapshot of our salt `sls` files (with sensitive parts removed).

-The purpose of this, is to help other interested parties in getting familiar with SaltStack and share some of our experience/knowledge while working with it.
+The idea is to help other interested parties in getting familiar with SaltStack and share some of our experience/knowledge while working with it.

+Our stack is basically LEMP - Ubuntu, Nginx, MySQL and PHP (WordPress).
+We use Git a lot.

 Hints on what might be interesting while browsing this repository:

-* DRY approach
 * `sls` files organization (it should deploy just by using `state.sls`)
 * `vhosts` folder
 * `apt` folder